-Chief marketing officers are now needed to manage a company’s digital strategy and can earn up to $245,000 a year, according to the latest report from recruiting company Mondo.
-The BLS reports advertising, promotions and marketing managers earned a median wage of $127,560 in 2016, with the majority of marketing managers working in the enterprises industry.
+Chief marketing officers are now needed to manage a company’s digital strategy and can earn up to $245,000 a year, according to a report from recruiting company Mondo.
+The BLS reports advertising, promotions and marketing managers earned a mean wage of $147,240 in 2018, with the majority of marketing managers working in the enterprises industry.

 If you want to be a business leader and have some basic tech skills, getting comfortable with popular project management tools such as Asana or Basecamp could help you advance in your career.
 Managers who are skilled with using technology and apps to manage their teams, workflows and data are in high demand -- even if you don’t work in tech.

 You might be responsible for mentoring coworkers, assigning deadlines to team members and collaborating on projects using project management tools.
 Being skilled in advanced project management tools, such as the Enterprise Resource Planning (ERP) system, can easily earn you a six-figure salary.
 Salary.com reports the median salary for an ERP Project Manager is $135,038.

 Being good with numbers and having an analyst’s mindset could make you a great candidate for a career as a finance manager.